rifsxd/dvpl_go/README.md

 	- flags can be one of the following:

     	-keep-originals flag keeps the original files after compression/decompression.
-    	-path specifies the directory path to process.
+		-path specifies the directory/files path to process.
 Default is the current directory.

 	- usage can be one of the following examples: